I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 One problem we’ve never had, fortunately, is to have our long awning ruined from rainwater.
 This is because we do two things when rain is forecast:

-- we tilt our awning to one side, and
+- Tilt the awning to one side.

 We’ve seen a lot of people get awning damage because they didn’t do these things, and when the awning broke, it damaged other parts of their RVs as well.